Home » Posts tagged 'one-nanometer thick layers'

 Tag Archives: one-nanometer thick layers

-Canada Makes is proud to announce Nanograde as its newest member.
+Canada Makes is proud to announce Nanogrande as its newest member.
 Their game-changing direct nanoscale 3D printing technology is putting this Canadian company at the forefront of state-of-the-art additive manufacturing.

 “We are proud to be part of Canada Makes, a great network that helps promote the adoption and development of additive manufacturing technologies like we have here at Nanogrande,” said Juan Schneider, CEO of Nanogrande.